dcunited001/dcunited001.github.io/_posts/2018-03-30-semioteleological-revolution-a-sociophysical-phase-change.md

     to win?
     - or, in my case, can i ever hope to have a job outside of BestBuy?
 I mean really?
+  - so, if such shady dealings must remain secret and you can curry favor with various secret societies by (...) then, do they exchange access to the more valuable opportunities to people who have gotten their hands dirty?
+    - NO, that seems like a con that plays out like a bad joke. the grunt who gets their hand dirty loses the ability to become known, since the risk of damaging information would be magnified the grunt attained some position of power. if you choose to do fucked up things for powerful people, they will always control you with that information, unless you are very careful to proceed in such a way as to make everyone aware that NOTHING will ever emerge later on. it basically ensures that you will amount to nothing but a pawn in their eyes and the person who knows this and still plays the pawn is a spineless shit anyways.
+      - all around, not the best way to curry favor *for yourself*.
+      - however, consider the person who played the pawn, had children, family and friends, none of whom ever learned of the truth, even decades later.
+      - the notion of "service" to the more powerful is respectable when you can openly talk about it, but not every secret is hidden for malicious reasons. so, for this person who served interests higher or lower, who couldn't say what they did or gained, it could be the risk of information exposure imply this person's opportunity for success is foregone. may their sons then reap the fruits of their favors? only time will tell whether secrets remain hidden.
+    - people at the top are either aware or must remain unaware -- but if aware, you sure never hear about conspiracies or sheisty dealings of much truth. so either these are well covered up, securely orchestrated or they just don't happen.
+    - those who are fortunate enough to attain some position of influence are just that -- lucky, perhaps in tandem with hard work and a few strings pulled here and there.
+    - briefly assume there are shadowy brokers of positions of social
+      influence: how would the economics work there? you would want to control access to as many positions of power as possible: for flexibility, for profit, for appearance of power to influence, for redundancy, and for options to influence and retaliate.
+      - also, if you generally prevent individuals from accomplishing much of anything without serving you -- by preferring to hold opportunities for those who have served you, or those your network has vetted -- then people generally will be more likely to submit to your authority.
+    - but what about some person who is never permitted to access sufficient opportunites to have financial or social independence whatsoever? how can they serve someone? can they flip a sign for Liberty Tax on a street corner? if they don't have a car, can they ever give someone a ride? if they don't have a home, can they ever let a friend crash at their place for a week? if they can't afford tools, what can they help build? if they don't have money, what can they loan or give?
+      - by choking out threats -- or simply competition for your networks social resources -- then you ensure *they* have less to give to others. people gravitate towards social and financial resources. if by mandate, you can never accomplish anything but to get jobs where you are abused psychologically, then what can you EVER do for anyone else?
+        - what does this do for society's social memory of you? there's not a single person that can remember how you've helped them. why? because you whole life was a fucking lie and no one understands that you have nothing because every opportunty, if it wasn't a setup, was quickly destroyed. no one knows what that feels like for you. they don't care because no one remembers you ... because no one reconnects to you ... because the social memory that has diffused into society is a twisted horrid mockery of the truth and **no one cares to see how your life was a meticulous lie, to create a monster or scapegoat to be destroyed in a spectacular trainwreck, so that you would be frozen into a cautionary tale that 5 years later, no one would ever remember.**

   - my whole argument: i became "tainted" by asking critical questions and for the past few years, this has reached critical mass. usually, there's some "truth" that the "powers that be"